goerdy/PrintablePDFYearCalendar/README.md

 $DaysTextArray [string] contains the text to display in each given Day

-$DaysColorArray [string] contains the Hex color key for backgroud color of each given Day
+$DaysColorArray [string] contains the Hex color key for background color of each given Day

-$DaysHolidaysArray [boolean] specifies if the given day is an holiday
+$DaysHolidaysArray [boolean] specifies if the given day is a holiday

 example: